4d/docs/website/translated_docs/pt/API/zipArchiveClass.md

 - *fileToZip*: You simply pass a `4D.File` to compress.

-- *folderToZip*: You pass a `4D.Folder` to compress.
+- *folderToZip*: You pass a `4D.
+Folder` to compress.
 In this case, the *options* parameter allows you to compress only the contents of the folder (i.e., exclude the enclosing folder).
 By default, `ZIP Create archive` will compress the folder and its contents, so that the decompressing operation will recreate a folder.
 If you want the decompressing operation to restore only the contents of the folder, pass the `ZIP Without enclosing folder` constant in the *options* parameter.

 - *zipStructure*: You pass an object describing the ZIP archive object.
 The following properties are available to define the structure: